gregnietsky/sushi/README.md

 two threads are used for IO in blocking mode as opposed to using select/O_NONBLOCK for one having std... in non blocking is a plan spawned by satan and we only require one thread when its put into a apach websocket plugin.

+ideally as the functions are the same we could call the same function for both threads with appropriate *pvt.

 forkpty accepts username and password as args that it passes to sushi these are optional and at least the password is stupid to pass on the command line.